openHABian - Hassle-free openHAB Setup

 54 Raw copy SD is a one-time raw copy (mirror) run.

 55 Sync SD proagates (syncs) differences from your main SD card to your external card.

-Should you need to switch over to your backup card, get a another new SD card to match the size of the broken card and use menu option 54 to copy your active backup card back to the new one and switch cards back as soon as possible.
+Should you need to switch over to your backup card, get another new SD card that matches the size of the broken card and use menu option 54 to copy your active backup card back to the new one and switch cards back as soon as possible.